-Backing stick on is placed on the underside of the frames.
-The adhesive backing is exposed in the open sew space of the frame.
-After that press the area to be sewn firmly down on the backing (using the notches as line up points for alignment) Therefore any area that will lay down flat in the sew field you can sew embroidery on.
+Firstly, backing stick on is placed on the underside of the frame.
+Secondly, the adhesive backing is placed in the open sew space of the frame.
+Thirdly, and most importantly, that press the area to be sewn firmly down on the backing.
+(Using the notches as line up points for alignment) however any area that will lay down flat in the sew field you can sew embroidery on.

-Fast Frames 3in1 pocket i use for small pocket, collar tips, cuffs of sleeves, dog collars etc.
+Use 3in1 pocket for small places, pocket, collar tips, cuffs of sleeves, dog collars etc.

-Sport knits fabric in stretched does not get out of shape.
-Therefore backing stick on keep it in place.
-After that, this is a much faster and cost effective way of sewing hard to sew items.
+Sports fabric in jersey does not get out of shape.
+Because backing stick on keep it in place.
+The conclusion, this is much faster, more effective and cost low cost to sewing on.

 Don’t worry you won’t waste a lot of backing.
-When you tear the item away, after that you just place a patch on the hole from the underside and press the next item in place to sew a new embroidery – this is really well thought out.
+When you tear the ready item away, then place a patch on the old embroidery hole from the underside.
+Then you are ready to press the new item in place to sew a new embroidery – this is well thought out.

-The difference between Fast Frames 3in1 and 6in1 is the size af frames.
-Frames 6 in 1 has short arm but perfect to pocket.
+The difference between Fast Frames 3in1 and 6in1 is the size af frames and frames 3 in 1 has short arm and perfect to pocket.

 General Instructions for using Fast Frames

 - Above all, Lay backing under the frame.
-Cut backing slightly wider than the frame 3/8″ to 1/2″ all around.
+After cut backing slightly wider than the frame 3/8″ to 1/2″ all around.
 Using the frame as your gauge, your backing will fit the frame correctly each time.